conda/conda-plugin-template/tutorials/subcommands/c/README.md

 ### Packaging the custom subcommand using `conda-build`

-When you're ready to distribute your custom `temp-converter` subcommand plugin you can package it as a conda package:
+When you're ready to distribute your custom `temp-converter` subcommand plugin, you can package it as a conda package:

 <details>
 <summary><code>recipe/meta.yaml</code></summary>